LondonHackspaceAI/common/Plans.md

   Bob so far has watched the first ~8 sessions from 2015, and one (Tensorflow) from 2016.

-  Interesting links from him (about the hairyness of advanced algorithms):
+* Interesting links from Bob about the hairyness of advanced
+  algorithms:

   * [Minimal character-level language model with a Vanilla Recurrent Neural Network, in Python_numpy](https://gist.github.com/karpathy/d4dee566867f8291f086)

   * [char-rnn/train.lua](https://github.com/karpathy/char-rnn/blob/master/train.lua) (requires matrix weight sharing but retention of old X state (what exactly?))

-  Good intro to neural nets:
+* (Bob) Good intro to neural nets: http://neuralnetworksanddeeplearning.com
-    http://neuralnetworksanddeeplearning.com

 * read books, find articles?
 Read through Wikipedia articles (see [More links](More_links.md))?
 Then present it?